ThatBlokeCalledJay/bugsnag-notify/README.md

-# bugsnag-notify
+# Bugsnag Notify
 An Azure DevOps release task for notifying Bugsnag of your latest release and it's version.
+Available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/publishers/ThatBlokeCalledJay)

 > **Important Notice:** Though Bugsnag have kindly given permission to use their logo, it is important to note that this extension is not an official Bugsnag product.
 If you are having any difficulties with this extension, please do not contact Bugsnag, conact me through the usual channels, Q&A, and issues etc. Likewise...
 If you are having difficulties with Bugsnag, unrelated to this extension, please direct your questions to Bugsnag, and not me.